Notify Me

 • Store at room temperature

-FAQs ABOUT HALOX CREAM
+FAQs About HALOX CREAM

 Q: What HALOX CREAM is used for?

-A: HALOX CREAM is used to provide relief from inflammatory and pruritic manifestations of corticosteroid responsive dermatoses which is a skin disorder classified into three types namely, scalp psoriasis (skin disorder), eczema (skin inflammation), and atopic dermatitis (itchy inflamed skin) which is characterized by symptoms such as itchy scalp, and red itchy skin as a response to a corticosteroid treatment.
+A: HALOX CREAM is used to provide relief from inflammatory and pruritic manifestations of corticosteroid responsive dermatoses which is a skin disorder classified into three types namely, scalp psoriasis (skin disorder), eczema (skin inflammation), and atopic dermatitis (itchy inflamed skin) which is characterized by symptoms such as itchy scalp, and red itchy skin as a response to a corticosteroid management.

 Q: How HALOX CREAM is applied on the affected site?

 A: Apply HALOX CREAM as directed by your doctor.
 It is for external use only.
 Wash your hands before and after use to ensure hygiene is maintained.
-Your doctor will decide the duration of treatment depending upon the severity of the condition.
+Your doctor will decide the duration of management depending upon the severity of the condition.

 Q: What are the side effects of HALOX CREAM?